A Free Advocacy Tool

 The 0-to-10 pain scale is the most common shorthand.
 If saying a number feels strange, describe what it stops you from doing.
 "I cannot drive," "I cannot sleep," "I had to leave work" are concrete and harder to dismiss than a number.

-Black women usually have a higher pain tolerance.
+Some women just have a higher pain tolerance.

 What it really means